rajesh9278/rajesh9278.github.io/README.md

-# rajesh9278.github.io
+# weather-app-demo
-# Welcome to My Page
+A simple weather app i built to demonstrate how to consume an API for Nordic APIs